Hulkbuster_05

 Turn 5

-The only difference with the previous turn lies in the decision between a combination of our cards or playing Legion.
-Choosing to play Legion should only happen if it will translates into a decisive line that gives us the upper hand for the final turn.
-By this, I mean tripling a location that is very favorable to us or that puts the opponent in big trouble.
+The only difference with the previous turn lies in the decision between a combination of our cards or playing Vision.
+Choosing to play Vision should only happen if it will translates into a decisive line that gives us the upper hand for the final turn.
+By this, I mean having 11 power thanks to Elsa + moving to a lane where you are sure about winning.

 Closing Words

-Thanks to this and the people who began to explore the card, this archetype is now in the lead in the competitive environment – and by a wide margin.
+Move is an archetype that is now an ever-present deck in the competitive environment.
 Its great flexibility allows us to maneuver during all stages of the game.
-And while it’s true that it requires a lot of practice, the ability to reach any location with a strong plan for competing in the points department makes this new archetype promise to be with us for a long time.
+While it’s true that it requires a lot of practice, the ability to reach any location with a strong plan for competing in the points department makes this archetype promise to be with us for a long time.

 Thanks for reading, and as I always say, dear readers, don’t forget to smile; I assure you that it makes a difference.